-- the issuance and sale by XM Inc. of \$550 million aggregate principal amount of Exchangeable Senior Subordinated Notes due 2014 (the "Notes").
-The Notes will be guaranteed by Holdings and certain of its subsidiaries on a senior subordinated basis.
-To facilitate transactions by which investors in the Notes may hedge their investments, we have entered into share lending agreements with two share borrowers, under which we have agreed to loan to the share borrowers shares of our common stock for a period beginning on the date of the share lending agreements and ending on or about the maturity date of the Notes, or, if earlier, the date as of which the entire principal amount of the Notes ceases to be outstanding as a result of exchange, repayment, repurchase, or otherwise.
-We refer to this period as the "loan availability period."
-We will not receive any proceeds from the shares of common stock being offered and sold by the share borrowers, which are being loaned to the share borrowers pursuant to the share lending agreements, which we refer to as the "borrowed shares," but the share borrowers will pay us a nominal lending fee of \$0.001 per share for the use of those shares; - on July 24, 2008, XM Inc. priced an offering of \$778.5 million aggregate principal amount of 13% Senior Notes due 2014 (the "Senior Notes").
+- the issuance and sale by XM Inc. of \$550 million aggregate principal amount of Exchangeable Senior Subordinated Notes due 2014.
+The Notes will be guaranteed by Holdings and certain of its subsidiaries on a senior subordinated basis (see " The concurrent transaction" below); - on July 24, 2008, XM Inc. priced on offering of \$778.5 million aggregate principal amount of 13% Senior Notes due 2014 (the "Senior Notes").
 The proceeds of the offering of the Senior Notes (net of approximately \$78.4 million of original issue discount) will be placed into escrow, pending completion of the merger, the consummation of the Notes offering and the other Refinancing Transactions.
 The 13% Senior Notes will be guaranteed following the completion of the merger by Holdings and the same entities that will guarantee the Notes.
-See "Description of indebtedness Existing XM indebtedness Senior Notes due 2014;" - a cash tender offer to holders of XM Inc.'s 9.75% Notes and a related consent solicitation for certain amendments to the indenture governing the 9.75% Notes (the "9.75% Offer").
-Holders of a majority in aggregate principal amount of the outstanding 9.75% Notes have agreed to waive the change of control put with respect to the merger on behalf of all holders of the 9.75% Notes, subject to the consummation of the merger and the satisfaction of certain conditions in connection with the Refinancing Transactions prior to August 31, 2008; - an offer to repurchase the Floating Rate Notes at 101% of the principal amount of such Floating Rate Notes; and - an offer to repurchase transponders for aggregate consideration of approximately \$309.4 million under XM's sale-leaseback transaction.
+See "Description of indebtedness - Existing XM indebtedness - Senior Notes due 2014;" - a cash tender offer to holders of XM Inc.'s 9.75% Notes at par and a related consent solicitation for certain amendments to the indenture governing the 9.75% Notes (the "9.75% Offer").
+Holders of a majority in aggregate principal amount of the outstanding 9.75% Notes have agreed to waive the change of control put with respect to the merger on behalf of all holders of the 9.75% Notes, subject to the consummation of the merger and the satisfaction of certain conditions in connection with the Refinancing Transactions prior to August 31, 2008; - an offer to repurchase the Floating Rate Notes at 101% of the principal amount of such Floating Rate Notes; and an offer to repurchase transponders for aggregate consideration of approximately \$309.4 million under XM's sale-leaseback transaction.